 For questions about Career Roadmap and position mapping, check the FAQs below.
 If you don’t see your question here, contact your manager, unit HR professional or senior HR professional.
-This page will be updated through launch, scheduled for summer 2021.
+This page will be updated through launch.
+Most recent update: March 22, 2022

 What is Career Roadmap?

-Career Roadmap is a comprehensive job family model and pay structure that will provide visibility to career paths for managers and staff to foster equitable, consistent compensation practices across the university and medical center.
-With an expected summer 2021 launch, Career Roadmap will enable Ohio State to recruit, retain and inspire the talent needed to fulfill our mission.
+Career Roadmap is a comprehensive job family model and pay structure that will provide visibility to career paths for managers and staff and foster balanced, consistent compensation practices across the university and medical center.
+Career Roadmap will enable Ohio State to recruit, retain and inspire the talent needed to fulfill our mission.

 Why is Ohio State implementing Career Roadmap?

 Career Roadmap is a recruitment and retention initiative to attract and keep talent at Ohio State.
 Inconsistent job classifications, pay practices and titles contribute to unclear career paths for current staff and potential applicants.

 Is Career Roadmap proprietary to Ohio State or is it a system purchased from a vendor?